Western Texas Intermediate had a good run while it lasted, but now that ride is over.

 WTI has an API gravity of about 39.6, making it quite light (having an API gravity over 10 means the petroleum is lighter and floats on water).
 It also has a sulfur content around 0.24%, making it very sweet.

-But as the recent headlines have stated, WTI's reign as the global oil benchmark was recently overthrown by Brent crude.
+But as the headlines have stated, WTI's reign as the global oil benchmark was overthrown by Brent crude in 2013.

 Brent Steals the Crown